-- Strategy 1.1: Ensure advisory committee positions are filled; - Strategy 1.2: Post meeting notices and deliver information to advisory committee at least seven (7) days prior to meetings; - Strategy 1.3: Present advisory committee recommendations / actions to LSMPO Board; and - Strategy 1.4: Strive to continuously improve the PIP and ensure that public feedback is considered in the transportation decision making process.
+- Strategy 1.1: Ensure advisory committee positions are filled. - Strategy 1.2: Engage members of traditionally underserved communities to participate on the Citizens Advisory Committee (CAC). - Strategy 1.3: Post meeting notices and deliver information to advisory committee at least seven (7) days prior to meetings. - Strategy 1.4: Present advisory committee recommendations / actions to LSMPO Board. - Strategy 1.5: Strive to continuously improve the PPP and ensure that public feedback is considered in the transportation decision making process.